ArenCarpenter/Detecting_ALL_with_CNN/README.md

 ## Introduction

 Acute Lymphoblastic Leukemia (ALL) is the most common pediatric cancer and the most frequent cause of death from cancer before 20 years of age.
-In the 1960s ALL had a survival rate of only 10%, but advancements in diagnostic testing and refinements to chemotherapies have have increased survival rates to 90% (in developed countries, that is). ([1](https://www.nejm.org/doi/full/10.1056/NEJMra1400972)) Researchers are attempting a variety of personalized approaches, mainly using epigenetic screenings and genome-wide association studies (GWAS) to identify potential targets for inhibition, to push survival rates even higher. ([2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4567699/), [3](https://www.nature.com/articles/bcj201753)) About 80% of ALL cases are children, but, as Terwilliger and Abdul-Hay note, there is another peak of ALL incidence at 50 years of age and long-term remission rates in the older subset of patients is lower than children, about 30-40%. ([3](https://www.nature.com/articles/bcj201753))
+In the 1960s ALL had a survival rate of only 10%, but advancements in diagnostic testing and refinements to chemotherapies have have increased survival rates to 90% in developed countries. ([1](https://www.nejm.org/doi/full/10.1056/NEJMra1400972)) Researchers are attempting a variety of personalized approaches, mainly using epigenetic screenings and genome-wide association studies (GWAS) to identify potential targets for inhibition, to push survival rates even higher. ([2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4567699/), [3](https://www.nature.com/articles/bcj201753)) About 80% of ALL cases are children, but, as Terwilliger and Abdul-Hay note, there is another peak of ALL incidence at 50 years of age and long-term remission rates in the older subset of patients is lower than children, about 30-40%. ([3](https://www.nature.com/articles/bcj201753))

 ALL is described as the proliferation and differentiation of lymphoid cells in the bone marrow.
 Important cellular processes, such as the regulation of lymphoid differentiation, cell cycle regulation, growth factor and tumor-suppressor receptor signaling, and epigenetic modification, are perturbed.
 Additionally, chromosomal translocations are present in about a third of ALL cases.
 This can cause the overexpression of  oncogenes by relocating them to actively transcribed regions or underexpression of tumor-suppressing genes by relocating them to non-transcribed regions of the genome. ([1](https://www.nejm.org/doi/full/10.1056/NEJMra1400972), [3](https://www.nature.com/articles/bcj201753)) ALL is commonly polyclonal which further complicates treatment because a number of sub-populations will likely be resistent to any one treatment. ([1](https://www.nejm.org/doi/full/10.1056/NEJMra1400972))